 We are a society of blaming and not taking responsibility.
 We blame the Russians, Fauci, the Chinese, Trump, congress, Mitch McConnell, Fox News, the democrats, Joe Biden, or the media.
 Fill in the rest, please.
 We even blame esoteric, abstract concepts that most Americans have no clue of the definition: socialism, communism, Marxism, capitalism, anarchy, and neoliberalism.

 Then there are the conspiracy theories – I won’t go there.

 The point is we need to take responsibility for what is happening and stop blaming.
 Blaming keeps us in a victim mentality and does not foster change.
 It makes us bitter and not better.
-I am not suggesting certain people are not to blame for how they handled the COVID-19 pandemic, but I am suggesting we move beyond blaming and to the solutions.
-I am suggesting to do what is personally and socially responsible: wear a mask, keep your distance, and get vaccinated.
+I am not suggesting certain people are not to blame for how they handled the COVID-19 pandemic.
+I am suggesting we move beyond blaming and to the solutions.
+I am suggesting doing what is personally and socially responsible: wear a mask, keep your distance, and get vaccinated.

 Action Step: Stop blaming and start doing.

 I can’t control it (and neither can you).

 Have you ever tried to control someone else?
 It doesn’t work.
 All you can do is make suggestions or give guiding principles, but people make their own choices and can’t be controlled.
 If you have not learned this lesson yet, heed it now.
 You cannot control others.
 And as painful as it is to write, we did not control COVID-19 from making its appearance, did we?